 As a registrar you must usually vacate the post after five years irrespective of passing the Part II examination.

-An extension of the registrar contract beyond five years may be considered by the Nationale Health Laboratory Services Service authorities, on your request and motivation.
+An extension of the registrar contract beyond five years may be considered by the National Health Laboratory Services Service authorities, on your request and motivation.

 Enquiries